marcllort/CanITravelTo_Backend/readme.md

 Set its configuration to publicly available.

-In Security groups, add 2 inbound rules (port 3306 mysql), one for your development computer with your own IP, and another for the EC2 instances where the backend server is hosted.
-No need to set the IP, just the name of its security group/launch-wizard number
+In Security groups, add 2 inbound rules (port 3306 mysql), one for your development computer with your own IP, and another for the EC2 instances where the backend server is being hosted.
+No need to set the IP, just the name of its security group/launch-wizard number.

 The current dataset in the DB has the information from [PassportIndex](passportindex.com) of the places you can travel with your passport.